NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/One For All.md

 **Prerequisites** trained in Diplomacy
 * * *
 With precisely the right words of encouragement, you bolster an ally's efforts.
 Designate an ally within 30 feet; this action counts as sufficient preparation to [[Actions/Aid|Aid]] that ally.
-When you use the Aid reaction to help that ally, you can roll Diplomacy in place of the usual check.
+When you use the Aid reaction to help that ally, you can roll Diplomacy check in place of the usual check and the action gains the bravado trait

-If your swashbuckler's style is wit and your Diplomacy check check to Aid meets or exceeds the very hard DC for your level, you gain [[Feat_Feature Effects/Effect_ Panache|Panache]].

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*